 What training do physiotherapists have?

-Physiotherapists must complete a university program and meet strict professional standards before practicing.
-A physiotherapist must be registered by the College of Physiotherapists of Manitoba.
+Physiotherapists must graduate from an accredited university program in medical rehabilitation.
+They must also demonstrate they can meet strict professional standards before they are permitted to practice.
+Physiotherapists are provincially regulated, and all practicing physiotherapists must be registered with the College of Physiotherapists of Manitoba.

 Is physiotherapy appropriate for me or my condition?